roytang/blog/content/post/2022/08/weeknotes-08-21/index.md

 ### The World

 - PH/Covid: Hey, our cases have started declining, with most of the days this week under 4k!
 It's good news, and hopefully the downtrend continues.
+- I guess other things happened elsewhere in the world also?
+IDK, not really paying attention I guess.

 ### Some Links of Interest